mwilliamson/python-mammoth/README.md

 If no output file is specified, output is written to stdout instead.

+#### Images

+By default, images are included inline in the output HTML.
+If an output directory is specified by `--output-dir`, the images are written to separate files instead.
+For instance:

+    mammoth document.docx --output=output-dir

+#### Styles

 Custom styles can be read from a file using `--styles`.
 For instance: